kumavis/voxel-lerna/packages/voxel-debris/readme.markdown

 collected by the player when they pass within the collision radius.

-If `opts.yield(value)` is specified, its return value will be how many debris items are created for the voxel data `value`.
+If `opts.yield(value)` is specified, its return value will be how many debris items are created for the voxel data `value`. `opts.yield` can be a function or just a number.

 `opts.expire.start` and `opts.expire.end` control how long debris should persist in the game world in milliseconds.
 A timeout will be chosen uniformly randomly